OpenLogos/OpenLogos/README.md

 #### Ubuntu Linux:

-My notes on installation on Ubuntu 10.10 are at Installation_and_use/Ubuntu-10_10.
+My notes on installation on Ubuntu 10.10 are at `Installation_and_use/Ubuntu-10_10`.

-The definitive article on Ubuntu installation and configuration is Torsten Scheck's 2006 article in German and translated here on the Wiki at Installation_and_Use/Ubuntu-5_x).
-There is also a list of updated instructions for Ubuntu 9.x here.
+The definitive article on Ubuntu installation and configuration is [Torsten Scheck's 2006 article](http://www.pro-linux.de/artikel/2/253/openlogos-101-installation-und-anwendung.html) in German and translated here on the Wiki at [Installation_and_Use/Ubuntu-5_x](https://sourceforge.net/p/openlogos-mt/wiki/Installation_and_Use/Ubuntu-5_x).
+There is also a list of updated [instructions for Ubuntu 9.x here](http://logos-os.dfki.de/Install_for_Ubuntu_9.X.html).

 #### Slackware Linux up to 12.2: